Edgio

 • API Schema: An API schema is a JSON schema that describes the structure for a valid API payload.

-2. Assign an API Security rule to a Security App configuration and define the enforcement action that will be applied to requests that violate the API schema(s) defined in the previous step.
+2. Assign an API Security rule to a Security Application configuration and define the enforcement action that will be applied to requests that contain an invalid JWT or violate the API schema(s) defined in the previous step.

 By default, Edgio validates all POST, PUT, and PATCH requests that satisfy your security app’s hostname and URL path requirements.
 If your website uses those HTTP methods for non-API requests, then it is strongly recommended to define one or more URL path(s) within your API Security rule.